-The pre-exposure vaccination consists of a series of 3 injections given on days 0, 7, and 21 or 28.
+The pre-exposure vaccination consists of a series of 2 or 3 injections given on days 0, 7, and 21 or 28.

 A booster dose is recommended for individuals who have received the vaccine for travel only if there is a subsequent exposure.
 High and moderate risk individuals should have a blood test every 6 months and 2 years respectively.